lucas-goldner/FlutterShow-Docs/docs/fluttershow_keynote/title_only/base.md

 - `subtitleStyle`: The style applied to the subtitle text.
 If not provided, the default style is used.
 - `titleAlignment`: The alignment of the title text within its container.
 If not provided, the default alignment is used.
 - `subtitleAlignment`: The alignment of the subtitle text within its container.
 If not provided, the default alignment is used.
+- `titleTextAlignment`: The text alignment for the slide title.
+- `subtitleTextAlignment`: The text alignment for the slide subtitle.
 - `titleSubTitleSpacing`: The spacing widget placed between the title and subtitle.
 If not provided, the default spacing is used.
 - `padding`: The padding applied to the slide's content.
 If not provided, the default padding is used.
 - `headerFlexUnits`: The number of flex units for the header section.
 If not provided, the default number of units is used.